Faculty & Research

 At the IU School of Public Health-Bloomington, faculty in each of our five departments take a multidisciplinary approach to researching and solving the most complex and pressing health-related issues facing the world today.
 Issues like obesity, drug and alcohol abuse, sexual health, human exposure to environmental hazards, and rural health disparities.

-As a student in our school, you'll have the opportunity—in whatever program you choose—to work closely with faculty on life-changing research.
+Students in our school have the opportunity—in whatever program they chose—to work closely with faculty on life-changing research.

 A commitment to research is at our core